seanbreckenridge/google_takeout_parser/split_html/README.md

-### NOTE: This is for splitting the old HTML format, you shouldn't use this for new exports
+## This is for splitting the old HTML format, you shouldn't use this for new exports

 This dir contains a go script to split an HTML file into smaller chunks, so its possible to parse on machines with limited memory.